NirupamReddy2/Set_Header_File_for_C/README.md

 4. That's it, you can now use all the functions in the header file in your code.

-**For more information on the functions in the header file, go ahead and open the folder SET_HEADER_FILE_C present in this repo**
+**For more information on the functions in the header file, go ahead and open the 'Header_File' folder present in this repo**

 ## **HAPPY CODING :)**